devops329/devops/instruction/burpSuite/burpSuite.md

 ## Functionality

 Much of what you need to conduct penetration testing can be accomplished using programs such as your browser's dev tools, Curl, Postman, or some custom code.
-However, Burp Suite brings all of the functionality of these tools into a single place and is optimized for automation.
+However, Burp Suite brings all the functionality of these tools into a single place and is optimized for automation.

 The following is a list of the penetration tools provided with Burp Suite.